wiktorlaskowski/docs/docs/website/return.md

 <img src={require('./assets/repeat-old.png').default} style={{height: '429px'}} />

-This works, but it's pretty ugly, and will only get worse as you use the block more.
+This works, but it's pretty ugly, and will only get worse as you use the block more for example using it 2 times in a check.
 Using the return block to create a custom reporter, this becomes much simpler:

 <img src={require('./assets/repeat-return.png').default} style={{height: '410px'}} />